 Since the product of AP and PB is constant as point A travels around the circumference of the circle, this suggests that we construct a rectangle whose dimensions are AP and PB.
-Press the arrow in the lower-right corner of the websketch above to display this rectangle.
+Press the arrow in the lower-right corner of the websketch above to move to the second page of the websketch, which displays this rectangle.
 Pressing Animate Point A sends point A around the circle while simultaneously changing the dimensions of the rectangle.
-While the perimeter of the rectangle changes, the power of a point theorem guarantees us that its area (21.3 cm2) remains fixed.
+While the perimeter of the rectangle changes, the power of a point theorem guarantees us that its area (30.32 cm2) remains fixed.

 Does this construction show us every possible rectangle with an area of 21.3 cm2?
 No. As point A spins, we don’t see rectangles where AP’s length is close to zero (like AP = 0.001 cm) and we don’t see rectangles where AP’s length is very large (like AP = 300 cm).
 Indeed, AP can be no larger than the diameter of the circle.